 These yeast rolls taste excellent, kind of reminds me a little of brioche.
 The crust is really thin and tender, the crumb is loose, fluffy-soft and has a buttery aroma.
 These “Eierweck” sweet bread yeast rolls are also shaped as croissants and can be found in my Franconia Bakery and the region of Würzburg.
 As a kid, I remember visiting aunts and uncles who owned … Continue reading Eierweck, a German sweet yeast roll

 These Apple Rose Cub Cakes or muffins are beautiful to look at, simply made with store bought puff pastry dough and fresh apples.
 These cup cakes are not only pretty, they also taste uniquely delicious.
-The fruity-sweet taste of the apples goes perfectly with the dough.
-Puff pastry sheets can be bought at the freezer isle in the grocery store.
-I was lucky to find … Continue reading Easy, tasty and pretty, Apple Rose Cup Cakes
+The fruity-sweet taste of the apples goes perfectly with the puff pastry dough.
+I myself have only dealt with Apple Rose cupcakes or muffins in theory so far, so at … Continue reading Easy, tasty and pretty, Apple Rose Cup Cakes